Van-Uy3n/Landing-Page-Project-/README.md

 **Tagline**: Flowers for everyone's special day.

-Helping with birthdays, dates, weddings, and more celebrations.
+Celebrate birthdays, dates, weddings, and more special occasions with our flower arrangements.

 ## Credits
 Photo by Amina Filkins: https://www.pexels.com/photo/happy-women-working-with-flowers-and-laptop-5410119/